 For more than 15,000 years, humans and animals have lived and worked together.
 From tamed wolves to the carefully-bred and trained dogs of today, these animals have offered people assistance, protection and comfort since the earliest traces of our organized societies.

 While canines are perhaps the best-known and longest-serving support animal (the first literary reference to a dog leading a blind person dates from 79 CE), today the idea of a pet being ‘man’s best friend’ extends to multiple species.
 Their roles are changing too, offering both practical and therapeutic help to people.

 As the body of evidence grows around the emotional and social benefits of human-animal relationships, appreciation of the benefits animals can bring to the support and treatment of a wide range of conditions is becoming increasingly common.

-“The therapeutic benefit of companion animals is attracting increasing interest among health and social science professionals,” says Dr. Markus Edingloh, Head of Bayer Animal Health Veterinary Scientific Affairs.
+“The therapeutic benefit of pets or companion animals is attracting increasing interest among health and social science professionals,” says Dr. Markus Edingloh, Head of Bayer Animal Health Veterinary Scientific Affairs.
 “There are numerous examples of the life changing potential of human and animal relationships.”

 Beyond guide dogs

 Guide dogs for the blind are the most common form of support animal, with the first training school founded in 1929 in Nashville, Tennessee.
 Today, service dogs are trained to carry out a variety of tasks based on an individual’s needs.
 This goes beyond aiding blind or deaf owners to diabetic alert dogs recognizing drops in blood sugar levels and seizure alert dogs that can predict and respond to oncoming epileptic fits.